kbx81/RGBBinaryClock/docs/USER_MANUAL.md

 View: Set Value View

-As was described above, these three modes allow the adjustment of how long the time, date, and temperature will appear when the clock is operating in mode 2.
+As was described above, these three modes allow the adjustment of how long (in seconds) the time, date, and temperature will appear when the clock is operating in mode 2.

 #### Mode 23: Fade duration